CURBSIDE AT ATLANTA'S TEMPORARY TERMINAL

 This is the same parking lot seen in the second color photo at the top of this page, facing west toward the city of College Park.
 The color photo was taken from the elevated lot seen at far right and the terminal would be to the left of this scene.
 The field in the background was the clearing beyond the end of runway 15/33.
 Interstate I-85 now occupies the area.

 For you local history buffs, there are only two structures in the above photo that are still standing.
-The steeple on the horizon is that of the College Park First United Methodist Church and the building poking over the runway overrun was the S.R.
+The steeple on the horizon is that of the College Park Baptist church and the building poking over the runway overrun was the S.R.
 Young Grammar School, now part of a senior living community seen here on Google Earth.
 The last of the row of houses seen above were demolished in the early 1990s.

 A view of Atlanta airport parking from just outside the terminal doors in April 1958, facing north.
 This is taken from almost exactly the same spot as the first color photo at the top of this page, facing in the opposite direction.